Thifany-Nicastro/Thifany-Nicastro/README.md

 ## Hi there!
 I am Thifany 👋

-- 🎓 System Analysis and Development student.
+- 🎓 Graduate in Systems Analysis.
 - 🏢 Working as a PHP developer.
 - 🌱 Currently learning more about SOLID, TDD and design patterns through Node.js
 <!-- - 🔎 Looking for a backend job opportunity. -->